Delayed until April 15, 2023!

-With New York City’s controversial AI bias audit law set to take effect on January 1, 2023, confusion reigns about its details and implementation...and why!
+When New York City’s controversial AI bias audit law was set to take effect on January 1, 2023, confusion reigned about its details and delay seemed inevitable

 by Henry Lenard